 Common employer-sponsored retirement plans include 401(k)s, 403(b)s, and SIMPLE IRAs.
 Employee contributions — also called elective deferral contributions — are typically made with pre-tax money, effectively reducing the participant’s taxable income and often lowering their tax bill.
 Some plans feature an after-tax Roth contribution option, too.

-You may already be contributing to a salary reduction plan, although your company may not call it that.
+You may already be contributing to a salary reduction contribution plan, although your company may not call it that.
 These plans can be a valuable way to boost your retirement savings, and offer you a tax break.
 Here’s what you need to know.

 Salary Reduction Contribution Plans Explained